 Metrics and tools available from SpyFu in this section include:

-To access PPC data in Semrush, you go to its dedicated ‘Advertising’ tab, where you can access a range of similar features.
+To access PPC data in Semrush, you go to its dedicated ‘Advertising’ tab, where you can access a range of similar features (note that this requires the purchase of a separate ‘Advertising’ toolkit, which costs between $99 and $220 per month, depending on your needs).

 In terms of the key differences between SpyFu and Semrush’s PPC research tools, one edge that SpyFu has over Semrush is its ‘Google Ads Advisor’ feature.
 This quickly surfaces a list of PPC keywords that SpyFu thinks you should consider bidding on (based on competitor activity and cost).

-SpyFu also wins in the PPC department when it comes to ad history — at time of writing, 18 years of data is available to draw on (which compares positively with Semrush’s 12 or so years of history).
-This ad history data informs the PPC keyword suggestions that SpyFu provides, and the keywords included in its ads templates.
+SpyFu also wins in the PPC department when it comes to ad history — at the time of writing, 20 years of data is available to draw on (which compares positively with Semrush’s 14 years of history).
+This ad history data informs the PPC keyword suggestions that SpyFu provides, and the keywords included in its ad templates.

 Semrush is no slouch in the PPC department, however, and provides some advertising research features that are not available in SpyFu.